JMendes1995/py_heideltime/README.md

  - To provide a multi-platform (windows, Linux, Mac Os);
  - To make it user friendly not only in terms of installation but also in its usage;
  - To make it lightweight without compromising its behavior;
+ - To give the possibility to choose the granularity of extracted dates.

 ## How to install py_heideltime
 In order to use py_heideltime you must have [java JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and [perl](https://www.perl.org/get.html) installed in your machine for heideltime dependencies.